Marty Turco: Early career

 After playing minor hockey for the S.S.
 Marie Legion program in his hometown, Turco was undrafted by the Ontario Hockey League (OHL).
 He signed as a 17-year-old with the Cambridge Winterhawks Jr. B. team in 1992 and played two seasons with the Ontario Hockey Association (OHA) team before accepting an NCAA scholarship to play college hockey for the University of Michigan, a member of the Central Collegiate Hockey Association (CCHA).
 At Michigan, Turco won two NCAA championships.

 Turco was drafted in the fifth round of the 1994 NHL Entry Draft by the Dallas Stars and went on to play for Michigan that fall.
 Turco earned many awards in his four years at Michigan, including Rookie of the Year in 1995, Tournament MVP in 1998 and nominations to the first All-Star team in 1997, the second All-Star team in 1998 and the All-Tournament Team in 1996 and 1998.
-After graduating, Turco went to play for Dallas' International Hockey League (IHL) affiliate, the Michigan K-Wings.
+After graduating, Turco went to play for Dallas' International Hockey League (IHL) affiliate, the Kalamazoo Wings.
 In 1999, he was named IHL Rookie of the Year.

-Dallas Stars
+Dallas Stars (2000–2010)

 After two years playing for the K-Wings, Turco was given the opportunity to be a backup for Ed Belfour in Dallas.
 He spent the next two years with the Stars gaining experience as the team's backup.
 After the 2001–02 season, Dallas decided to make Turco the starting goaltender, allowing Belfour to sign with the Toronto Maple Leafs.

 In his first year as the starting goaltender, 2002–03, Turco's goals against average (GAA) of 1.72 set a modern NHL record.
 (Miikka Kiprusoff broke Turco's record the next season with a 1.69 GAA.)
 Turco played in the NHL All-Star Game during the season and was named to the second All-Star team following the season, finishing second in Vezina Trophy voting as well, behind Martin Brodeur, for the NHL's top regular season goaltender.
 His .932 save percentage was also best in the NHL that year.
 However, he was unable to lead the Stars past the Mighty Ducks of Anaheim in the Western Conference Semifinals of the 2003 Stanley Cup playoffs.

 During the 2003–04 season, Turco continued to give the Stars quality goaltending, again playing (and starting) in the All-Star Game.
 The Stars lost to the Colorado Avalanche in the first round of the 2004 playoffs.

 In the 2005–06 season, Turco won a career-best 41 games, eight of them in shootouts.
 Turco's experience in the 2006 playoffs was similar to the prior season, again losing in five games to the Avalanche.

 On April 13, 2007, in the Stars' first and only playoff series of the 2006–07 season, Turco recorded his first ever playoff shutout against the Vancouver Canucks to tie the series 1–1.
 After the game, he said, "We know we can beat these guys here [Vancouver], or at home, or anywhere."